ozars/aiignore.nvim/README.md

           -- File and directory names configurations.
           aiignore_filename = ".aiignore", -- The name of the .aiignore file.
           -- aiignore_filename = { ".aiexclude", ".aiignore" }, -- Multiple names are also supported.
 All of them will be checked.
-          git_dirname = ".git",            -- The name of the directory which will be used for finding a repository root.
+          git_dirname = ".git",                -- The name of the directory which will be used for finding a repository root. force_disable_if_not_in_git = false  -- Whether to force disable if the file is not in a git repository.

           -- Logging and notifications configurations.
           warn_ignored = false,     -- Whether to notify the user if the file is ignored.